vlaair/Bot-Manager/README.md

 # Important Notes
 This is a guide to set this bot manager up.
 The version is discord.js v13.4.0.
 It took me a ton of time and dedication.
 There might be bugs so make sure to fix them.
 This bot was made at the start of 2022 that's why its not the best!

-Disclaimer: This project is 2 years old, it will be bugged and hard to set up.
+Disclaimer: This project was made in 2022, it will be bugged and harder to set up due to discord.js upgrades and deprecated functions.

-# Installation  Guide 🔥
+# Installation  Guide

-## ✅ Hosting Requirements
+## Hosting Requirements

 <details>
   <summary>Click to expand</summary>